-6. The Committee shall have power to expel any Member for conduct unbecoming by passing a resolution in favour of such removal at a meeting at which not less than two-thirds of the members of the Committee shall be present, provided that seven days’ notice of the motion shall be given to all members of the Committee.
+6. The Executive Committee shall have power to expel any Member for conduct unbecoming, provided the Member is given an opportunity to make representations to the Committee, and that by passing a resolution in favour of such removal at a meeting at which not less than two-thirds of the members of the Committee shall be present, provided that seven days’ notice of the motion shall be given to the member and all members of the Committee.

 RESIGNATION OR REMOVAL OF OFFICERS

-7. Any Officer of the Council may resign his office in writing, addressed to the Secretary, and upon the acceptance of such resignation by the Executive Committee and not before, his office shall become vacant.
-The Committee shall have power to remove any Officer by passing a resolution in favour of such removal at a meeting at which not less than two-thirds of the members of the Committee shall be present, provided that seven days’ notice of the motion shall be given to all members of the Committee.
+7. Any Officer of the Council may resign their office in writing, addressed to The Secretary, and upon the acceptance of such resignation by the Executive Committee and not before, their office shall become vacant.
+The Committee shall have power to remove any Officer, provided the Officer is given an opportunity to make representations to the Committee and that by passing a resolution in favour of such removal at a meeting at which not less than two-thirds of the members of the Committee shall be present, provided that seven days’ notice of the motion shall be given to the Officer and all members of the Committee.

 ELIGIBILITY OF MEMBERS TO VOTE

-8. Full Members shall be entitled to vote at any General Meeting of the Council and are eligible to serve on Special Committees if so appointed by the Executive Committee.
+Junior Members shall have no vote at any General Meeting and are not eligible to serve on the Executive or Special Committees.

-9. Only Full Members are eligible to be elected to the Executive Committee of the Council.
-The following persons shall form the Executive Committee of the Standing Council, viz.
-A Chairman, a Vice-Chairman and an Honorary Treasurer duly elected by the Executive Committee together with not less than nine or more than twenty-one members.
+9. Full Members are eligible to be elected to the Executive Committee of the Council.
+The following persons shall form the Executive Committee of the Standing Council, viz. a Chairman, a Vice-Chairman and an Honorary Treasurer duly elected by the Executive Committee together with not less than nine or more than twenty-one Full Members.
 Five members of the Committee shall form a quorum of the committee.
 The Chairman and Officers of the Executive Committee shall be designated “of the Standing Council” and not merely of the Executive Committee.

 10. Vacancies occurring in the Executive Committee shall be filled by the Committee subject to confirmation at the next General Meeting.
-Members have power to nominate members, with their consent, to serve on the Executive Committee.
+Only Full Members have power to nominate Full Members, with their consent, to serve on the Executive Committee.
 Nomination papers must be lodged with the Secretary not less than twenty-one days before an Executive Committee meeting.

 11. One quarter, or as near as may be, of the Executive Committee shall retire in rotation from office at each General Meeting, their vacancies being filled at the meeting in a manner provided in the foregoing rules.
 Members so retiring shall be eligible for re-election without nomination until they have completed eight years as committee members after which, unless appointed Chairman, Vice-Chairman or Hon Treasurer, they must stand down for a period of two years before being eligible for further re-election.